 If this part of the assessment is to be of practical value you need to identify all the groups of employees who might be affected.
-It is not simply a matter of saying all those that have direct contact with children and young people.
-Consider the frequency, context and nature of interactions with children and young people when determining the extent to which employees' could be at risk.
+It is not simply a matter of saying all those that have direct contact with parents.
+Consider the following: